AckerlyXu/heima/articles/virtual-machines/windows/dotnet-core-2-architecture.md

 }
 ```

-After deployment, the storage account can be viewed in the Azure Portal.
+After deployment, the storage account can be viewed in the Azure portal.

 ![Storage Account](./media/dotnet-core-2-architecture/storacct-win.png)